aspenkb19/R/README.md

 ```

-# Calculating the mean proportion of deaths before and after handwashing.
+Calculate the mean proportion of deaths before and after handwashing.

 ```monthly_summary <- monthly %>%
   group_by(handwashing_started) %>%